New product launch fuels growth

 • June 27, 2016

-We know the importance of the intimate company culture we have created at WDD – it is critical to our team that it be preserved.
+We know the importance of the intimate company culture we have created at Counterpart – it is critical to our team that it be preserved.
 That is why our consulting division – the team you’ve known and worked with – will continue to see limited and controlled growth.
 Our SaaS products will require the majority of the resources to serve what we believe to be a large national market.
 Like every other industry, custom software development is constantly evolving.
-Adding our own products was a natural evolution to our consulting business.
+Adding our own products was a natural evolution of our consulting business.

 As we have formalized our plans for both of these products, officials from IEDC offered their support and resources to our efforts.
 The Indiana Economic Development Corporation (IEDC) has committed up to $750,000 in conditional tax credits and up to $50,000 in training grants based on our job creation and growth plans.

 We are very excited that our plans allow us to preserve the culture and intimacy of our consulting team, while leveraging our 23 years of success and experience in custom software development to pursue these new, exciting opportunities.
-If you have any questions about this or any other part of WDD, please reach out to me or any member of our team.
+If you have any questions about this or any other part of Counterpart, please reach out to me or any member of our team.

 Posted in News